24/7 Support

 Decay Over Time?No, upvote counts remain the same.Karma accumulation is affected by diminishing returns and Reddit’s scoring system.

-Let’s say User A posts a meme in r/funny and receives 500 upvotes.
+Let’s say Oliver4587Queen posts a meme in r/meme and receives 63k upvotes:

-• They might expect to gain 500 Karma, but due to Reddit’s algorithm, they actually receive 250-300 Karma instead.
+He/him might expect to gain 63k Karma, but due to Reddit’s algorithm, they actually receive 8k Karma instead.

 Why Doesn’t Every Upvote Convert into Karma?